Stig1/PHP-User-Interface-Class/README.md

   	<div id="myDiv"><p>This text is inside the p, as a children of #myDiv</p></div>

-There is a simple limitation concerning attributes with the dash symbol, as data-validation, since we can't call a function that way.
-The workaround, as of now, is simply:

-  	$div = UI::div();
-  	$div->attributes["data-validation"] = "required";
+When working with attributes with a dash symbol like data-validation, just call the method as usual, but exchange the dash for a underscore; data_validation()

 Licensing
 -----------